tldr-pages/tldr/pages/windows/attrib.md

 # attrib

-> Displays or changes file and directories attributes.
+> Displays or changes file and directory attributes.

-- Display the attributes of the files in current directory:
+- Display the attributes of the files in the current directory:

 `attrib`

-- Display the attributes of the files in current directory and sub-directories:
+- Display the attributes of the files in the current directory and sub-directories:

 `attrib /S`

-- Display the attributes of the files and folders in current directory and sub-directories:
+- Display the attributes of the files and folders in the current directory and sub-directories:

 `attrib /S /D`